 What Is “Jurisdiction” In An Interstate Support Case?

 In the legal context, “jurisdiction” means the power of the court to make orders.
-There are two different types of jurisdiction which are treated differently by the law, but many lawyers and even some courts often confuse the two when they just use the word “jurisdiction” without specifying what kind of jurisdiction they are talking about.
+There are two different types of jurisdiction which are treated differently by the law, but many lawyers and even some courts sometimes confuse the two when they just use the word “jurisdiction” without specifying what kind of jurisdiction they are talking about.

 Personal Jurisdiction Rules That Apply To Child Support

 In any lawsuit or case, the court which is hearing the case is required by law to have personal jurisdiction over the party being sued.
 If the party resides in the same state as the court or tribunal, personal jurisdiction is established by service of the petition or summons on him or her.
-Service can also be effected by the party being handed a copy of the papers, or by other means such as mail, email, leaving it with someone else, or publication in a newspaper.
+Service can also be effected by the party being handed a copy of the papers, or, with court permission, by other means such as mail, email, leaving it with someone else, or publication in a newspaper.

 If the person being sued lives in another state, personal jurisdiction can be established pursuant to a so-called “long arm statute”, a law which gives the courts of one state the power to assert personal jurisdiction over people who reside in other states.